-Note: Reliability of the measure score depends on the quality of the data that are used to calculate the measure.
-The percentages of missing and invalid data for these data elements must be investigated prior to measurement.
+Note: Reliability of the measure score depends on the quality of the data elements that are used to calculate the measure.
+The percentages of missing or invalid data for each data element used to calculate the measure must be investigated prior to measurement.
 Data elements with high rates of missing or invalid data will adversely affect the subsequent counts that are recorded.
-For example, records with missing or invalid SERVICE CODE may be counted in the denominator but not in the numerator.
+For example, subjects who have records with missing or invalid SERVICE CODE may be counted in the denominator but not in the numerator.
 These records are assumed to not have had a qualifying service.
-In this case, a low quality data set will result in a low measure score and will not be reliable.
+In this case, a low-quality data set will result in a low measure score and will not be reliable.